bcosynot/glin/.junie/guidelines.md

     - `make hooks` → enables repo-managed pre-commit that formats + fixes before commit.

 - Git/MCP tool behaviors worth remembering
-  - `glin/git_tools.py` uses `get_tracked_emails()` to build multiple `--author=...` filters for `git log`; when no emails are configured it returns an error entry instead of querying git.
+  - `seev/git_tools.py` uses `get_tracked_emails()` to build multiple `--author=...` filters for `git log`; when no emails are configured it returns an error entry instead of querying git.
   - `get_commits_by_date(since, until)` uses human-friendly ranges (`yesterday`, `1 week ago`, `YYYY-MM-DD`).
 Returns `[{"info": "No commits found in date range"}]` when empty.
-  - The public MCP tools are registered via decorators attached to a single shared `FastMCP` instance (`glin/mcp_app.py`).
+  - The public MCP tools are registered via decorators attached to a single shared `FastMCP` instance (`seev/mcp_app.py`).
 Import order intentionally creates that instance first, then imports tool modules so their decorators register on the same instance.

 - Filesystem and newline semantics in `markdown_tools.append_to_markdown`
-  - Default target file is `./WORKLOG.md`, overridden by `file_path` argument or `GLIN_MD_PATH`.
+  - Default target file is `./WORKLOG.md`, overridden by `file_path` argument or `SEEV_MD_PATH`.
   - Ensures Unix newlines, heading for today (`## YYYY-MM-DD`), and correct blank-line spacing around sections.
   - Returns a rich dict (path, bullets added, line numbers, whether heading was added, etc.) to aid calling clients and tests.